-It is such a strange time warp: these ultra-modern people holding onto ancient mp3 files while their games, TVs, monitors, cameras, watches, GPS, cars, and every other digital device in their lives continues to increase in resolution, and thus r e a l i s m.
+It is such a strange time warp: these ultra-modern people still holding onto ancient mp3 files while their games, TVs, monitors, cameras, watches, GPS, cars, and every other digital device in their lives continues to increase in resolution, and thus r e a l i s m.

 Yet they wrongly think that they can’t hear – and no one else can hear either – any increase in quality, ever!

 Snake oil!
 Monster cables!
 Buy new headphones!
-Fuck rich rock stars!
+Fuck those rich rock stars!
 Greedy millionaires stealing my loose change!
 Snake Oil!

 Even if you are a master musician like Tom Petty…